PritiSheoran/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-5.md

 Here's a simple overview of each service used:

-- An **Azure AI Studio Hub** is a central resource within Azure AI Studio that helps teams manage, collaborate, and organize their AI projects.
+- An **Azure AI Hub** is a central resource within Azure AI Studio that helps teams manage, collaborate, and organize their AI projects.
 - A **flow** encapsulates the logic that tells the chatbot what it can do and how to do things.
 Creating a flow can be complicated.
 For this challenge, you will use a pre-built flow.
 The flow uses the OpenAI API to directly query the Azure Search index.

 ## Solution Guide